starikov-code/Transulator/README.md

-# kartalo
+# Transulator
 Translator calculator Transulator

 A Python desktop application built with Tkinter for calculating translation costs based on different units (words, characters with/without spaces) with customizable page divisors.